 In addition to the ingredients for the cookie dough, we also need a mixture of molasses and water to dip the cut cookies in.
 We use grape molasses because it was what we mostly have in the kitchen, but you can use date molasses too.

 And a bowl of toasted sesame seeds are the final touch on the cookies.
 If you can’t find them roasted, you can roast them easily in a skillet over medium high heat.
+And if you love sesame seed flavor, go check out our simit recipe and tahini ice cream too!

 Please note that it is very important that all of the ingredients must be at room temperature before mixing.